-A family and divorce attorney can help in these heated situations.
+Our family and divorce attorney in Nashville, TN can help in these heated situations.
 If you are considering divorce or have decided to part ways with your spouse you will soon be faced with discussions on alimony, child custody and visitation schedules, who gets assets like homes and vehicles, and the division of the personal property you and your spouse have bought together.
 You will need an attorney to consider all of these things for you and guide you through one of the most difficult times in your life.

 Similarly, if you have filed for a divorce and are a father looking for custody of your children, you may need the help of a family and divorce attorney.
 Fathers have the same right to participate in the lives of their children as mothers regardless of whether or not the parties were married when their child was born.
 Many people assume that courts will automatically award sole custody of a child to the mother in a custody dispute, but that simply is not the case.
 In any decision related to children, courts will consider the best interest of the child or children when making decisions.